rolancon/key-value/README.md

 ### Character range

 A special string type is the character range.
 For the Minicode characters which can be both grouped and ordered, namely digits, uppercase letters and lowercase letters, it is possible to define a value as an ordered subset of those characters by just listing the start and end character (in numerical or alphabetical ordering), without having to list all the characters separately.
-This is denoted with a square brackets operator block _[]_, where the character ranges are specified as start-char..end-char (two characters joined with a double dot _.._), and multiple ranges can be combined (without spaces).
+This is denoted with a square brackets operator block _[]_, where the character ranges are specified as start-char..end-char (two characters joined with double dots _.._), and multiple ranges can be combined (without spaces).
 The full range of all these characters is:

     character-range = [0..9A..Za..z]